tumiprojects/open-projects/README.md

 # open-projects
-Open projects will be uploaded here.
+Open projects from Tumi Robotics will be uploaded here.